shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 Intuitively, if $x$ was better than expected, we want $Q(n)$ to increase, to encourage further exploration of $n$.
 Conversely, if $x$ was worse than expected, we want $Q(n)$ to decrease.
-Directly backpropagating $x$ should achieve this in expectation.
-However, this would not control for the luck of sampling $c$.
-Controlling for this luck is easy, as the expected delta in the observed value before and after sampling $c$ is:
+We can achieve this by applying an adjustment that controls for the luck of sampling $c$:

 ```math
 \phi(h) = Q(c) - \mathbb{E}_{c' \sim h}[Q(c')]